 Despite the abundance of rain the Tofino area gets, the summer months bring sunnier days and less precipitation.
 Always a valuable resource, Tofino’s water becomes even more precious resource from June to September.

 Tofino’s community is consistently making changes to support sustainable tourism, including the careful use and conservation of water.
 A number of restaurants here use rainwater capture systems for their gardens and bathrooms.
 Many guest accommodations provide reusable water bottles and take great steps to educate visitors about water conservation.
 As Tofino residents and visitors, we are all in this together.
 The more educated we become about the quality of our drinking water, the less plastic pollution we create.
 The more we engage in mindful water use, the less strain we put on our ecosystem.
-And, as the Tourism Tofino water conservation campaign clearly illustrates, Every Drop of Water Counts.
+And, as the local water conservation campaign clearly illustrates, we Make Every Drop of Water Count.